Certified Africa| Travel Africa Simplified

 March 5, 2026

-Ghana Citizenship Induction Ceremony with President John Mahama
+First Ghana Citizenship Induction Ceremony

 Keywords & Search Terms: Ghana citizenship 2026, Ghana citizenship application, Ministry of Interior Ghana, Diaspora Affairs Office, Ghana citizenship requirements, Ghana citizenship fees, how to get Ghana citizenship, Ghana citizenship for African Americans, Ghana citizenship by registration, Right of Abode Ghana, Ghana permanent residency, Ghana dual citizenship, DNA test for Ghana citizenship, World Trade Center Accra, Ghana Immigration Service, historic diasporans Ghana, African diaspora Ghana citizenship, Year of Return Ghana, Beyond the Return, Ghanaian passport, citizenship ceremony Ghana 2026, President John Mahama citizenship, Ghana Ministry of Interior citizenship, Ghana citizenship process, Ghana citizenship eligibility, cost of Ghana citizenship, Ghana citizenship documents"